 The completed job is entered on the NZIFDA National Misfuel Register.
 A Certificate of Compliance is issued as the formal record of the remediation.

-Misfuel remediation involves the removal, handling, transport, and disposal of hazardous substances.
+Misfuel disposal involves the removal, handling, transport, and disposal of hazardous substances.
 The following New Zealand legislation applies:

 Enforcement is carried out by WorkSafe New Zealand, the Environmental Protection Authority, and regional councils.